Board of Directors

 Eugene Lee ’90

-Vice President and Development Committee Chair
+Vice President, Development Committee Co-Chair, Interim Governance Committee Chair

 Eugene was a violinist in the Harvard-Radcliffe Orchestra from 1986–1990, where he met his future wife Sally, who was also a violinist with the HRO from 1988–1992.
 Eugene served as Treasurer, Publicity Manager and Social Chair of the HRO.
 Eugene is currently a Partner and Portfolio Manager at a hedge fund in Boston.
 He moved to the Boston area in 2008 after spending the previous 12 years in New York.
 Eugene rejoined the Board in 2017 after having previously served as a Director of the Foundation.
 Eugene received his MBA from the MIT Sloan School of Management, and lives in Wellesley, MA with Sally and their three children.